 “Articles 114, 115, 117, 118, 123, 124 and 153 of the Constitution of the German Reich are suspended until further notice.
 It is therefore permissible to restrict the rights of personal freedom, freedom of opinion, including the freedom of the press, the freedom to organize and assemble, the privacy of postal, telegraphic and telephonic communications.
 Warrants for house searches, orders for confiscations as well as restrictions on property, are also permissible beyond the legal limits otherwise prescribed.”

 The decree was worded so broadly it effectively allowed the Nazis to define their own legal limits.
 Hitler and his offsiders could marginalise political opponents by imposing restrictions on the press, banning political meetings and marches, and intercepting communications.
 The legal concept of habeas corpus was suspended, allowing the regime to detain suspected terrorists or revolutionaries without charge.
 According to Douglas Reed, a British writer, “when Germany awoke, a man’s home was no longer his castle.
-He could claim no protection from the police, he could be indefinitely detained with-out charges; his property could be seized and his communications over-heard”.
+He could claim no protection from the police, he could be indefinitely detained without charges; his property could be seized and his communications over-heard”.

 As wide-ranging as it was, the Reichstag fire decree was only a temporary measure.
 Four weeks later, on March 23rd, the Nazis introduced the Enabling Act into the Reichstag.
 A short bill containing five articles, the Enabling Act allowed Hitler to govern without reference to the Reichstag.
-The chancellor and his ministers could rule by decree, bypass the constitution, initiate taxes and spending and determine foreign policy, all without legislation or Reichstag approval.
+The chancellor and his ministers could rule by decree, bypassing the constitution, initiating taxes and spending and determining foreign policy, all without legislation or Reichstag approval.
 This new act was presented as a five-year measure, scheduled to expire on April 1st 1937.
 Hitler appeared in the Reichstag the day before it voted on the Enabling Act, promising to use its powers to root out troublemakers and secure the state.
 The act was eventually passed 444-94, meeting the required two-thirds margin.
-The Nazis rigged the vote by arresting dozens of communist and social democratic Reichstag members, while striking a deal with the Centre Party.
+The Nazis rigged the vote by arresting dozens of communist and social democratic Reichstag members while striking a deal with the Centre Party.
 More than two-dozen Reichstag representatives did not attend the vote, after being intimidated and threatened by SA storm-troopers.

 Neutral observers and the foreign press recognised the Reichstag Fire Decree and the Enabling Act as an opportunistic power-grab.
-One British cartoon depicted Hitler as Nero, with Hindenburg whispering “This is a heaven sent opportunity my lad.
+One British cartoon depicted Hitler as Nero, with Hindenburg whispering “This is a heaven-sent opportunity my lad.
 If you can’t be a dictator now you never will”.
 The British and American press published ominous reports about the sweeping powers given to Hitler.
 Yet some also hinted that such a measure was inevitable, blaming the unrest on communists and expressing relief someone in Germany was now sufficiently empowered to deal with the threat of a communist revolution.

 1. In late February 1933, fire broke out in the Reichstag building in Berlin, gutting the interior.